-Under ASC 606, the Company identified one performance obligation within the CFFT grant agreement for research activities.
-The transaction price related to the agreement upon the adoption of ASC 606 included the \$0.6 million non-refundable milestones previously met under the CFFT Agreement.
-The Company's contract with CFFT does not include a significant financing component.
+Under ASC 606, the Company identified one performance obligation within the CFF grant agreement for research activities.
+The Company's contract with CFF does not include a significant financing component.

 The Company concluded that the transaction price should not include the variable consideration related to future research milestones as they were considered to be constrained as it is probable that the inclusion of such variable consideration could result in a significant reversal of cumulative revenue in the future.
-The Company will re-evaluate the transaction price and estimated period of performance at each reporting period.
-For the year ended December 31, 2019, an adjustment of \$0.4 million was made to the transaction price to reflect the achievement of the second milestone related to in vivo screening of AAV library under the CFFT agreement.
+The Company re-evaluates the transaction price and estimated period of performance at each reporting period.
+For the year ended December 31, 2020, an adjustment of \$0.4 million was made to the transaction price to reflect the achievement of the third milestone related to in-vitro screenings under the CFF Agreement.

-During each of the years ended December 31, 2018 and 2019, the Company recognized revenue of \$0.1 million.
-As of December 31, 2018 and 2019, deferred revenue relating to the CFFT Agreement was \$0.2 million and \$0.7 million, respectively.
-Accounts receivable from CFFT under this agreement as of December 31, 2018 and 2019 was \$0 and \$0.4 million, respectively.
-As of December 31, 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$0.7 million.
-Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next four to five years as the Company performs research services through the completion of IND-enabling studies.
+During the years ended December 31, 2020 and 2019, the Company recognized revenue of less than \$(0.1) million and \$0.1 million, respectively.
+As of December 31, 2020 and 2019, deferred revenue relating to the CFF Agreement was \$1.1 million and \$0.7 million, respectively.
+Accounts receivable from CFF under the CFF Agreement as of both December 31, 2020 and 2019 was \$0.4 million.
+As of December 31, 2020 and 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$1.1 million and \$0.7 million, respectively.
+Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next two to three years as the Company performs research services through the completion of IND-enabling studies.

-The obligation to make payments to CFFT upon a change of control meets the definition of an embedded derivative that is required to be bifurcated and separately accounted for as a derivative liability.
-The Company determined the estimated fair value of this derivative liability to be \$0.1 million as of December 31, 2018 and 2019.
+The obligation to make payments to CFF upon a change of control meets the definition of an embedded derivative that is required to be bifurcated and separately accounted for as a derivative liability.
+The Company determined the estimated fair value of this derivative liability to be \$0.1 million as of both December 31, 2020 and 2019.
 See Note 15 for further discussion of the embedded derivative.